Southwest Health Engagement & Research Collaborative

 Vaccine design, health disparities and public health research

-Health equity, climate, wildlife and human disease systems
+Health research, climate, wildlife and human disease systems

 Emily Cope smiles in her lab.
 She is wearing a white lab coat and is wearing glasses and latex gloves and holding a dropper and a test tube.